Kuratau Power Station: Development

-Delays then occurred as it took time for the board to secure access to the proposed site to undertake detailed investigations as the land was part of a Maori development block that was jointly owned by several Maori families.
-Both them and the Department of Maori Affairs who were responsible for administering the block were concerned over how much valuable farming land was going to be lost and what compensation would be offered.
+Delays then occurred as it took time for the board to secure access to the proposed site to undertake detailed investigations as the land was part of a Māori development block that was jointly owned by several Māori families.
+Both them and the Department of Māori Affairs who were responsible for administering the block were concerned over how much valuable farming land was going to be lost and what compensation would be offered.
 Eventually, the amount of the compensation that board had to pay to the land owners had to be settled in court.
 As a result, it took until 1955 before the board was granted a licence to generate electricity at Kuratau.

 Further delays then occurred with obtaining the generation equipment, which had to be imported.
 The station's output was to be distributed over 33 kV transmission lines which had to be built.
 While it was not the first such line in the board's area it was the first that they contracted out for construction and as such delays were incurred in obtaining some of the equipment that required.

 After its construction loan was secured in 1959 tenders were issued for construction and supply of equipment.
 Fletchers Construction won the contract to undertake the civil works with a price of £295,000.
 English firm Boving & Co won the contract to supply the turbines and other hydraulic machinery, Swedish firm ASEA won the contract supply the generators, while local company Turnbull & Jones were awarded the contract to supply the control panels and install the electrical equipment.
 Fletcher Steel & Engineering won the contract to supply the steel for the penstocks, intake trash racks, control gates and the powerhouse structure.